Search warrants: know your rights

 It is often possible to obtain a copy of the Information (the written document in which investigators explain why a warrant is needed) submitted to the Court and this may be critical in allowing you to understand whether the investigators have acted lawfully in applying for and/or executing the search warrant.

-If a search warrant is successfully challenged the Court may order that your property is returned and that your costs, or part of the costs, incurred in making the application are reimbursed to you.
+If a search warrant is successfully challenged the court may order that your property is returned and that your costs, or part of the costs, incurred in making the application are reimbursed to you.

-Business Crime Lawyers at Slater and Gordon have over 30 years of experience successfully challenging search warrants.
+Our team of business crime lawyers have over 30 years of experience successfully challenging search warrants.
 We can assist both individuals and businesses if you:

 - are concerned if a search warrant was properly obtained or executed